-A large part in the success of any activity, be it advocacy for a belief, to children convincing their parents for one more bed time story, is collective action.
+A large part in the success of any activity is collective action.
 When people cooperate great change happens, and it is upon this premise the project takes its modus operandi.
 That being said, the notion of adaptive co-management is not a familiar term to everyone.

 Before going any further, it is important to touch upon ‘challenging environment.’
 In a region (for some a country) that is self-governed, but not its own sovereign state, Kurdistan has of late become a difficult place to enter and exit.